Skip to content

 What to do in Bayonne

-Bayonne is a picturesque medieval town in southwest France.
-It boasts a beautiful cathedral and a lively old town with street markets.
-However, Bayonne's main attraction is being right next door to Biarritz, the elegant and renowned seaside resort with magnificent sandy beaches that attracts thousands of tourists every year.
+Bayonne is a picturesque medieval town in south-west France.
+It has a beautiful cathedral and a lively old town with street markets.
+However, Bayonne's main attraction is being right next door to Biarritz, the stylish and renowned seaside resort with stunning sandy beaches that attracts thousands of tourists every year.
 Biarritz has a large aquarium, a modern museum with exhibitions on the ocean and surfing, and a chocolate museum.

 Sailing in Bayonne

-The port of Bayonne is mainly a commercial harbor, but there is a good marina for yachts due to its proximity to Biarritz.
-Access is safe and easy all year round from the south, with light winds.
+The port of Bayonne is mainly a commercial port, but there is a good marina for yachts due to its proximity to Biarritz.
+Access is safe and easy during any season from the south, with light winds.
 The port offers all possible services and includes repair facilities.
 Transport is available directly from the port to Biarritz.

 Saint Jean de Luz